asyarb/colorway/README.md

 # Colorway <!-- omit in toc -->

-Colorway is a tiny library for utilizing [CSS variables][css vars] as your primary themeing mechanism in your app or website. `colorway` is framework agnostic and can be integrated with any styling solution of your choice.
+Colorway is a tiny library for utilizing [CSS variables][css vars] as your primary theming mechanism in your app or website. `colorway` is framework agnostic and can be integrated with any styling solution of your choice.

 - [Quick Features](#quick-features)